ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 - An **int** to keep track of the number of children that have been included in at least one simulation.
 - A **float** to keep track of the total score of all simulations that have included this node.
 This score will be from the perspective of the current player, with a higher value (relative to the number of simulations) indicating a more favorable position.

+Note that you do *not* need a constant to store the value of a loss, which will be 0.
+This value is never used explicitly, but is computed when translating a win to the other player's perspective - see [Section 7.4.3.
+A **private static** method to do a random simulation](#7.4.3.
+A private static method to do a random simulation) and [Section 7.4.4.
+A **public** Simulate method](#7.4.4.
+A public Simulate method) below.

 You will also need a **public (int, int, int, int) Play** property that gets the play leading to this node (if there is no play leading to this node, the value it gets is unimportant).
 This property should use the default implementation with no **set** accessor.

-#### 7.4.2. public constructors
+#### 7.4.2.
+Constructors

-One of the two constructors should take no parameters.
+The **public** constructor should take no parameters.
 It will not need to contain any code, but it needs to be present because when another constructor is defined, a no-parameter constructor is not automatically defined.

-The other constructor needs a single paramter of type **(int, int, int, int)** giving the play leading to the node being constructed.
+The **private** constructor needs a single paramter of type **(int, int, int, int)** giving the play leading to the node being constructed.
 It will need to initialize the **Play** property to this value.

 #### 7.4.3.
-A private static method to do a random simulation
+A **private static** method to do a random simulation

 This method should take an **UltimateBoard** as its only parameter and should return a **float** giving the score of the simulation.
 This score should be from the perspective of the player who played just prior to the beginning of this simulation: